NuGet/docs.microsoft.com-nuget/docs/Policies/NuGet-FAQ.md

 You need to select the **All** source when installing a local package into the project.
 This aggregates all the feeds instead of using just one.
 The reason this error appears is that users of a local repository often want to avoid accidentally installing a remote package due to corporate polices.

-**I have multiple projects in the same folder, how can I use separate packages.config or project.json files for each project?**
+**I have multiple projects in the same folder, how can I use separate packages.config files for each project?**

-In most projects where separate projects live in separate folders, this is not a problem as NuGet identifies the `packages.config` and `project.json` files in each project.
-With NuGet 3.3+ and multiple projects in the same folder, you can insert the name of the project into the `packages.config` or `project.json` filenames as below and NuGet uses that file:
+In most projects where separate projects live in separate folders, this is not a problem as NuGet identifies the `packages.config` files in each project.
+With NuGet 3.3+ and multiple projects in the same folder, you can insert the name of the project into the `packages.config` filenames use the pattern `packages.{project-name}.config`, and NuGet uses that file.

-- `packages.config`: use the pattern `packages.{project-name}.config`
-- `project.json`: use the pattern `{project-name}.project.json`

 This is not an issue when using PackageReference, as each project file contains its own list of dependencies.